tonybaloney/tonybaloney.github.io/blog/has-the-python-gil-been-slain.md

 blog_author: Anthony Shaw
 blog_publish_date: May 15, 2019
 ---
-# Has the Python GIL been slain?

-by Anthony Shaw, published May 15, 2019

 In early 2003, Intel launched the new Pentium 4 “HT” processor.
 This processor was clocked at 3 GHz and had “Hyper-Threading” Technology.